Certified Members

 Trea received her B.S. in Wildlife Ecology and Conservation from the University of Nevada, Reno (2012), where she studied benthic invertebrates in Lake Tahoe.
 She received her M.S. in Natural Resources (emphasis: Limnology), from the University of Idaho (2015).
 Her Master’s Thesis research involved calculating a phosphorus and sediment mass balance for Fernan Lake, a small lake suffering from frequent harmful algal blooms.
 Throughout her graduate research, she had the opportunity to work closely with landowners, educating them about limnology and gaining insights into the history of Fernan Lake.
 This led to a passion for public education and presenting data to the public.
 She is active in the NALMS affiliate, CLRMA (Colorado Lake and Reservoir Management Association), where she serves as Treasurer.

-Jillian Taylor, CLP
+Jillian Taylor, CLM

 Metro Wastewater Reclamation District